 NMT (Network Management Transmission) messages are the highest priority message available.
 The NMT message puts the 1353 into a specific device state.
-These messages have 2 bytes of data sent by the master; the slave does not respond with any data to an NMT.
+These messages have 2 bytes of data sent by the manager; the ancillary does not respond with any data to an NMT.